 It is important for policy makers to acknowledge that information on paper is preferred by many consumers and often receives more attention.
-Consumers wish to retain the flexibility of postal and electronic communications.
+Consumers wish to retain the flexibility of postal

-In reality, we live in an increasingly digital world where electronic and paper-based communications coexist and are often complementary.
+In reality we live in an increasingly digital world where electronic and paper-based communications coexist and are often complementary.
 Communication strategies must not only be cost effective but also recognise citizen choice.
 There are many tangible benefits that paper-based documentation can bring and its preference as a means of communication by many consumers must be at the forefront of any digital planning.

 An international survey of over 10,700 consumers, commissioned by Two Sides in 2017, found: